szheng3/recommendation-system/Explore_CQL/README.md

 ```
 where E(s, a) denotes expectation over states and actions, Q(s, a) is the Q-value for the state-action pair, and Q(s, a') is the Q-value for the state and other actions.

+## Our Approach

 ## Instructions for Running the Code

 **Train SASRec-SA2C on RetailRocket:**

-Open 'DLR2/SA2C_Recommender.ipynb' in Google Colab.
+Open `/DRL2/SA2C_Recommender.ipynb` in Google Colab.
 This notebook contains all code necessary to run training and view results.
 This notebook will run both with and without CQL Loss.
 Evaluation Metrics can be found below.

 **Train SASRec-SNQN on RetailRocket:**

-Open 'DLR2/SNQN_Recommender.ipynb' in Google Colab.
+Open `/DRL2/SNQN_Recommender.ipynb` in Google Colab.
 This notebook contains all code necessary to run training and view results.
 This notebook will run both with and without CQL Loss.
 Evaluation Metrics can be found below.

 **Train SASRec-SA2C on HM:**

-Open 'DLR2/HM_SA2C_Recommender.ipynb' in Google Colab.
+Open `/DRL2/HM_SA2C_Recommender.ipynb` in Google Colab.
 This notebook contains all code necessary to run training and view results.
 This notebook will run both with and without CQL Loss.
 Evaluation Metrics can be found below.

 **Train SASRec-SNQN on HM:**

-Open 'DLR2/HM_SNQN_Recommender.ipynb' in Google Colab.
+Open `/DRL2/HM_SNQN_Recommender.ipynb` in Google Colab.
 This notebook contains all code necessary to run training and view results.
 This notebook will run both with and without CQL Loss.
 Evaluation Metrics can be found below.

 ### RetailRocket Results